Want to create an Opt-in page that converts more visitors into leads?

 Offering a workshop or replaying a webinar for free is sure to get some heads turned.

-List out the merits of your offer along with all they’ll learn by the end of the event.
+List out the merits of your offer along with all they’ll learn by the end of the event on your opt in page.

 Including a preview of the workshop will work like a charm and help boost conversions.